zsp03/ml-api/README.md

 ## Description

-This is a simple downloader for Mobile Legends resource.
+This is a simple downloader for Mobile Legends resources.
 Currently it can only download hero images.

 ## Installation and Run